 Candidate A's ballot papers (1 000 000) are then re-examined in order to determine the number of votes for second choice candidates.

-If candidate A's ballot papers gave 900 000 second preferences to candidate B, then candidate B would receive 360 000 votes (900 000 multiplied by the transfer value).
+If candidate A's ballot papers gave 900 000 second preferences to candidate B, then candidate B would receive 360 000 votes (900 000 multiplied by the transfer value of 0.4).
 These votes would be added to the votes candidate B received in the first count.

-If candidate B has reached the quota, they are elected.
-If candidate B has any surplus votes a transfer value would be calculated and votes would be transferred in the same way.
+If, on receipt of candidate A’s surplus votes, candidate B has then reached the quota, they are elected.
+If candidate B has any surplus votes, a transfer value would be calculated and votes would be transferred in the same way.

 As surplus votes are transferred, other candidates may be elected.
 However, if all surplus votes from elected candidates are transferred and there are still unfilled positions, further counting is undertaken as explained below.